lapce/lapce/README.md

       <img src="https://lap.dev/images/open-in-lapdev.svg?version=8" alt="Open in Lapdev">
 </a>

-[Lapdev](https://lap.dev/) is a cloud dev env similar to GitHub Codespaces.
+[Lapdev](https://lap.dev/), developed by the Lapce team, is a cloud dev env service similar to GitHub Codespaces.
 By clicking the button above, you'll be taken to a fully set up Lapce dev env where you can browse the code and start developing.
 All dependencies are pre-installed, so you can get straight to code.

 Guidelines for contributing to Lapce can be found in [`CONTRIBUTING.md`](CONTRIBUTING.md).